-Historically, both the United States Golf Association (U.S.G.A.) and the Royal & Ancient (R&A) have selected their respective captains strictly from the world of amateur golf and almost exclusively from the pool of former Walker Cup players.
+Historically, both the Royal & Ancient (R&A) and the United States Golf Association (U.S.G.A.) have selected their respective captains strictly from the world of amateur golf and almost exclusively from the pool of former Walker Cup players.

 Great Britain & Ireland

-Commenting upon his appointment Wilson said “I am very proud to be selected as the GB&I men’s team captain and look forward to leading a talented group of golfers at the St Andrews Trophy and the Walker Cup.”
+Commenting upon his original appointment in 2019 Wilson said “I am very proud to be selected as the GB&I men’s team captain and look forward to leading a talented group of golfers at the St Andrews Trophy and the Walker Cup.”

 “I have fond memories of my time as a player representing GB&I in these prestigious matches and I am determined to make a valuable contribution to the team as its leader and in helping the players.

 Hinting at some succession planning by The R&A he went on: “I have thoroughly enjoyed my time on The R&A Boys’ Selection Committee and know first-hand the level of talent which is emerging.
 It feels like a very natural progression to be taking on this role to continue to foster these gifted amateur golfers.”